FedHUG: Federated Heterogeneous Unsupervised Generalization for Remote Physiological Measurements: Introduction

 \section{Introduction}

-Traditional physiological measurement, like electrocardiograms (ECG) and blood volume pulse (BVP), are accurate but face challenges such as high costs and inconvenient wearability \cite{wang2025physmle}.
-Therefore, remote physiological measurement (RPM) using non-contact devices, such as RGB cameras \cite{verkruysse2008remote} and millimeter-wave (mmWave) sensors \cite{yang2016monitoring}, offers a promising alternative.
+\IEEEPARstart{T}{raditional} physiological measurement, like electrocardiograms (ECG) and blood volume pulse (BVP), are accurate but face challenges such as high costs and inconvenient wearability \cite{wang2025physmle}.
+Therefore, remote physiological measurement (RPM) using non-contact multimedia devices, such as RGB cameras \cite{verkruysse2008remote} and millimeter-wave (mmWave) sensors \cite{yang2016monitoring}, offers a promising alternative.
+This technology has shown potential in human-computer interaction \cite{wang2024multi, wang2024revisiting}, affective computing \cite{lu2024gpt,wang2024cognitive}, and state monitoring \cite{wang2024efficient,wang2025towards}.
 Early studies \cite{niu2019rhythmnet, petrovic2019high} have shown that deep learning methods outperform traditional approaches in complex environments.
 However, DL models trained on a limited amount of data still struggle to generalize effectively across real-world scenarios \cite{wang2023hierarchical} due to differences in factors (e.g., illumination, skin color).

 Recently, researchers paid increasing attention to mitigating domain shifts and enhancing the model's generalization ability \cite{wang2023hierarchical,wang2024tim}.
 However, there are obstacles to deploying generalizable methods, primarily due to the privacy-sensitive nature of physiological data.
-The collection of users' private information in deployment environments significantly reduces user acceptance \cite{wang2024young,wang2024evaluating}. \citet{liu2022federated} proposed using federated learning (FL) for RPM to keep users' data local during model training.
+The collection of users' private information in deployment environments significantly reduces user acceptance \cite{wang2024young,wang2024evaluating}.
+Liu et al. \cite{liu2022federated} proposed using federated learning (FL) for RPM to keep users' data local during model training.
 However, existing methods still require labeled data, which is unavailable on the user side.
 Additionally, domain shifts occur across different scenarios and users \cite{tang2023mmpd}.
 Updating the model effectively while ensuring privacy and mitigating performance degradation due to domain shifts is challenging in deployed environments.

 Therefore, we begin by instantiating the Federated Unsupervised Domain Generalization (FUDG) protocol \cite{pourpanah2024federated} in RPM.
 Our goal is to fine-tune a pre-trained model in an unsupervised manner during the FL process to enhance generalization.
 As shown in Fig. \ref{fig:FedHUG}, a pre-trained network is deployed on the global server and shared with clients collecting unlabeled inputs from diverse environments.
 Through unsupervised learning, client model parameters are uploaded to the server for aggregation, enabling the global model to adapt to changing scenarios.